 Anything that creates venues for people and groups to interact outside a strictly in-person context: phone conferences, online chat, video conferencing, virtual reality etc. as well as augmented in-person processes and events.

 Agenda & schedule

 What is the agenda for the event?

 A handful of introductory sessions will be scheduled ahead of time.
-These will likely take place on Monday and/or Tuesday of that week.
+These will likely take place early in the week.
 We’ll try our best to fit them into one of three daily slots (see below).

 The rest of the agenda will emerge dynamically once the unconference gets under way as people suggest potential topics, find collaborators, negotiate timing and add sessions to the schedule.